 Lung, Head & Neck Cancer Navigation

-I graduated from Lincoln Trail College with an Associate’s degree of Science in Nursing, and later completed my Bachelor’s degree of Science in Nursing.
+I graduated from Lincoln Trail College with an Associate of Science degree in Nursing and later completed my Bachelor of Science degree in Nursing.
 I began my nursing career in 2003 at Deaconess Hospital on the Oncology/Pulmonary floor.
-I then transitioned to the outpatient side of Oncology and became the Lead Infusion Nurse for Deaconess Clinic for 14 years.
+I then transitioned to the outpatient side of Oncology and became the Lead Infusion Nurse for 14 years, gaining a vast knowledge of chemotherapy.
 In 2018, I accepted my current role as an Oncology Nurse Navigator.
+To continue my comprehension of serving Oncology patients as a whole, I become an Oncology Certified Nurse (OCN) in 2020.
 Though my emphasis is on lung, head and neck cancers, I can assist any patient that may have needs.